 - 2 plantain green,peeled and cut into 3cm lengths, optional

-1) Grind the wet spices into a paste using a pestal and mortar or small grinder
+Grind the cumin seeds, peppercorns, salt and wet spices (galangal, turmeric, chilli, ginger, shallots, garlic) into a paste using a pestal and mortar or small grinder

 You can use either canned or raw jackfruit.
 If using raw, remember to add it at the beginning of the cooking process.
 If using canned, it goes in half way through.
 For a more intense flavour.
 Replace the lid at point 4, turn down to simmer and let it slowly reduce.